The mysqli_fetch_array() function in PHP is used to fetch a result row as an associative, a numeric array, or both from a MySQLi query result.

 }

-Here, only numeric indexes are used. $row['name']
+Here, only numeric indexes are used. $row['name'] would throw an error.

 Important Notes:

-when there are no more rows.
+mysqli_fetch_array()returnsfalsewhen there are no more rows.- If using

-, each field is available in two ways (by name and by number), which can use more memory.
+MYSQLI_BOTH, each field is available in two ways (by name and by number), which can use more memory.